How does the Visa Claims Resolution (VCR) work?

 Allocation Model

-Used primarily for fraud and authorization-related disputes, this model relies on Visa’s internal data and automated logic to assign liability.
+Used primarily for fraud and authorization-related disputes, this model relies on Visa’s internal data and automated logic to assign liability (to either the issuer or merchant).

 - Liability is determined automatically, often without merchant input.